lit/lit-element/README.md

   updated the first time.
 This method can be useful for capturing references to rendered static nodes that must be directly acted upon, for example in `update()`.

-  * `updateComplete`:  Returns a Promise that resolves when the element has finished updating to a boolean value that is true if the element finished the update without triggering another update.
-This can happen if a property is set in `finishUpdate` for example.
+  * `updateComplete`:  Returns a Promise that resolves when the element has completed updating that resolves to a boolean value that is `true` if the element completed the update without triggering another update.
+This can happen if a property is set in `update()` after the call to `super.update()` for example.
 This getter can be implemented to await additional state.
 For example, it is sometimes useful to await a rendered element before fulfilling this promise.
 To do this, first await `super.updateComplete` then any subsequent state.

   * `invalidate`: Call to request the element to asynchronously update regardless of whether or not any property changes are pending.
 This should only be called